jade-hernandez/modal-component/docs/portal-component.md

 ### React Portal API

-Your component leverages React's `createPortal` API, which allows rendering children into a DOM node that exists outside the hierarchy of the parent component:
+The component leverages React's `createPortal` API, which allows rendering children into a DOM node that exists outside the hierarchy of the parent component:

 ```typescript
 return createPortal(children, portalRoot);